 Prince Alfred Rooftop and Bar

 A Carlton institution, the Prince Alfred is a corner pub opposite Melbourne University, known as PAs to generations of students.
-Even if you’ve graduated, you can still enjoy the benefits of happy hour from 4pm to 6pm daily or all-day $15 Parma Tuesdays and $15 Steak Thursdays.
-The express lunch menu will set you back $15 for pub classics like steak and chips or chicken schnitzel.
+Even if you’ve graduated, you can still enjoy the benefits of happy hour from 4pm to 6pm Monday to Friday, then hang around for $12 espresso martinis from 8pm to 10pm.
+They’ve also got all-day $17 Parma Tuesdays and $18 Steak Thursdays.
 Saturday brunch challenge?
-Head to the rooftop for $65 all-you-can-eat pancakes with bottomless mimosas, Bloody Marys and Hoegaardens.
+Head to the rooftop for $49 all-you-can-eat pancakes with mimosas, Aperol Spritz and Hoegaardens.

 At the top of Bourke Street you’ll find The Imperial.
 Another 1850s original, this pub is the place to go to watch major sporting events, with atmosphere to spare.
 It also has spectacular rooftop views (heated in winter), and a solid menu of American-style thin-based pizzas, burgers, surprisingly excellent salad offerings – their poke bowls are sensational – and vegan options like broccoli pesto pasta with vegan fettuccine.

 Another Melbourne corner pub classic from the 1850s, The Duke is sparkling from a recent renovation.
 Dine like a king at The Duke all day every day with their delicious $25 wine and steak special, or opt for petite $20 parma and pot deal from 12pm to 3pm.
 Also on offer is the Larmagiana – chicken schnitzel topped with ham, cheese, Napoli and Lasagne, served with chips and salad.
 With 22 beers on tap, over 50 bottled beers and a comprehensive wine list, your diet can wait until Monday.